-The purpose of AD Lulu in the top lane is to poke your opponent early while not taking minion damage, and countering their all-ins with your W and R. Once you get your core items, you are a splitpush monster.
+The purpose of AD Lulu in the top lane is to poke your opponent early while not taking minion damage, and countering their all-ins with your W and R. This can be done by harassing then stepping into brush.
+Once you get your core items, you are a splitpush monster.
 You can force their team to come top, which can allow for your team to take important objectives like dragon and mid and bot towers.

 Later on in the teamfight portion of the game, you are great at shoving other lanes with your Q and Statikk Shiv if you choose to buy it, as well as your high AS.
 If you have a strong support who can peel for you and your carries, you can easily win the fight with your large DPS.